 University of Pittsburgh Medical Center (UPMC) Muncy is the primary hospital for both the Borough and the Township.
 UPMC Muncy maintains a robust emergency management program, in conformance to requirements of the Centers for Medicaid and Medicare Services (CMS), the Joint Commission, and the Pennsylvania Department of Health.
-In addition, UPMC Muncy participates in the North Central Central Task Force. the North Pennsylvania Healthcare Coalition, and the EMS Council.
-Currently, operating rooms and the emergency department can function under generator power.
+In addition, UPMC Muncy participates in the North Central Central Task Force. the North Pennsylvania Healthcare Coalition, and the the emergency department can function under generator power.
 The hospital's capital planning process includes funding for a generator upgrade to service the rest of the hospital.